SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Specifying_TTL_overrides.md

 # Specifying TTL overrides

+The "time to live" (TTL) determines how long specific data is retained before being automatically removed from your DataMiner System.
+By setting TTL overrides, you can control the lifespan of various data types, such as real-time trending, minute trending, and alarm events.
+Some data types, such as elements, do not have a TTL and never expire.

+This page explains how to configure TTL settings to optimize your database performance and resource utilization.

-In System Center, you can configure a custom "time to live" (TTL) for data in the database.
+In System Center, you can configure a custom TTL for data in the database.
 This determines how long the data is kept in the database.

 1. Go to System Center \> *System settings* > *time to live*.